askap-craco/craco-python/mpitests/README.md

 We have demos for following user cases:
 - Case 1: One transmitter and one receiver running on the same node, use multiple nodes;
 - Case 2: One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver;
-- Case 3: One transmitter and one receiver running on seperate nodes, with multiple pairs of transmitters and receivers;
+- Case 3: The same as Case 2, but with multiple pairs of transmitters and receivers;

-- Case 4: Two transmitters and two receivers running on the same node, but only use one node;
+- Case 4: Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, with only one node;
-- Case 5: Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, but use multiple nodes;
+- Case 5: The same as Case 4, but with multiple nodes;
-- Case 6: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, but with one pair of three;
+- Case 6: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, with one pair of three;
-- Case 7: Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, but with multiple pairs of three;
+- Case 7: The same as Case 6, but with multiple pairs of three;

-## Case 1: One transmitter and one receiver running on the same node, use multiple nodes
+## Case 1

 1. Write the hostname of all nodes along with `slots=2` into a file like `mpi_seren.txt`, the file with all 10 nodes should look like as follow.
 ```